E-bike Retailer Arrested as Battery Explodes, Highlighting the Danger of Lithium-Ion Batteries

 Chen’s arrest marks the second person targeted in the city’s recent crackdown on e-bike retailers selling cheap and refurbished batteries to delivery workers.
 The concern lies in the fact that these batteries can explode while charging, making them highly dangerous particularly when stored in residential buildings.
 In fact, FDNY data reveals that last year alone, eighteen people in the city lost their lives in battery-related fires, marking the highest number of fire deaths in almost twenty years.

-The charges brought against Chen include reckless endangerment, as well as violations relating to illegal battery modification using secondhand parts and illegal storage of gasoline.
+The charges brought against Chen include reckless endangerment, as well as violations relating to illegal battery modification using secondhand parts and illegal storage of petrol.
 Upon inspection of Chen’s shop, FDNY officials discovered 80 e-bikes and other micro-mobility devices, some of which were being repaired.
 They also found two toolboxes containing 282 lithium-ion cells that could be used to construct uncertified battery packs.
 During the process of packing these cells into hazmat drums, one of them exploded and caught fire.

 It is worth noting that this is not the first time Chen’s shop has come under scrutiny.
-After a battery cell caught fire during an inspection in February, Fire Commissioner Laura Kavanagh emphasized the dangers of unregulated, tampered with, and uncertified batteries.
+After a battery cell caught fire during an inspection in February, Fire Commissioner Laura Kavanagh emphasised the dangers of unregulated, tampered with, and uncertified batteries.
 Kavanagh stressed that these batteries have already caused fatalities and will continue to do so if businesses persist in operating in this unsafe manner.

 This incident serves as a reminder of the urgent need to address the hazards associated with lithium-ion batteries used in e-bikes.
 Stricter regulations, improved safety standards, and increased awareness could help mitigate the risks posed by these powerful but potentially dangerous energy sources.